nico/hack/notes/thread_local_mac.md

 dynamic linker doesn't have to be able to call code to initialize thread-locals, the machinery described above is sufficient.

-(dyld does actually have a feature to call an array of per-thread function pointers after it sets up the per-thread data section.
+(dyld does have a feature to call an array of per-thread function pointers after it sets up the per-thread data section.
 However, clang doesn't use it and goes with the TLS guard variables instead.
-I'm guessing that's so that each thread-local that's initalized with a call can be intialized lazily on first access, and in access order, instead of running all thread-local initializers eagerly on TLS initialization.)
+I'm guessing that's so that each thread-local that's initialized with a call can be initialized lazily on first access, and in access order, instead of running all thread-local initializers eagerly on TLS initialization.)